RETURN OF TITLE IV FUNDS POLICY (FOR FEDERAL AID RECEIVED)

 Official Withdrawal: Students who withdraw online or via the Admission and Records Add/Drop form are considered to have “officially withdrawn”.
+A drop report will be run bi-weekly by the FA Counselor, which will indicate all students that either withdraw online through MyOhlone or using the Add/Drop form.
 The Last Date of Attendance (LDA) is used to determine the point in time that the student stopped attending so that the percentage of the enrollment/payment period completed can be determined.
 After the 60% point, the student is deemed to have earned 100% of the Title IV funds.
-The student’s instructor(s) will be contacted to provide the Financial Aid Office with the student’s LDA.
 The percentage of Title IV aid earned is equal to the percentage of the enrollment/payment period the student completed.

 In cases where funds must be returned, the school will reimburse the Title IV programs via the tuition revenue account.
 As a result, any tuition refunds due to the student will be returned to reimburse the Title IV programs.
 Funds will be returned to the appropriate programs in the following order: Federal Direct Unsubsidized loans, Federal Direct Subsidized loans, Federal Direct PLUS loans, Federal Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), and other Title IV grant funds.
 Students will then be billed for any unpaid institutional charges that result from the return of funds to the Title IV programs.
 In addition, the student may be required to directly repay a portion of the Title IV funds that were received.
+Furthermore, a financial obligation will be placed on the student’s record by the institution, which may prohibit registration for the upcoming semester.
+Financial aid will report any Overpayment with the Department of ED, which will prohibit the student from receiving any additional federal aid funds.
 Any repayment outstanding or unpaid will be referred to the U.S. Department of Education for collection and legal disposition.
-Furthermore, a financial obligation will be placed on the student’s record by the institution, which will prohibit the student from registering in future semesters, receiving academic transcripts, or receiving any additional federal aid funds.

 In some cases, a student may be eligible to receive a “post-withdrawal” disbursement after the student completely withdraws from school when the amount of aid earned is less than the amount of aid disbursed.
 In such cases, the Financial Aid Office will notify the student of the “post-withdrawal” disbursement via an award notification email or letter.